Windesson/ansible-role-cumulus/README.md

 # Cumulus OS - Intent Based Configurator
-This PlayBook will automatically configure interface and quagga file based on the YAML variables.
+This PlayBook will automatically configure the LINUX Interface and Quagga file based on the YAML variables.

 Interface syntax:
 --------------